vkuznecovas/mouthful/README.md

 # Wish list

 I'm a keen backender and not too sharp on the frontend part.
 If you're willing to contribute, front end(both client and admin) are not in the best of shapes, especially the admin panel.
 Frontend might require a refactor.
 Any addition of tests would be great as well.
 Migrations from other commenting engines would be encouraged as well.
-If someone could send me a disqus dump, I'd make a migration for that.

 # Get in touch